Climate DT

 Use the Climate DT data

-Explore examples of Climate DT data analysis using Polytope, or directly on the DestinE Platform through Insula notebooks for the Earth Data Hub.
+Explore examples of Climate DT data analysis using Polytope in the User Guide, or directly on the DestinE Platform through Insula notebooks for the Earth Data Hub.
 Additional notebook examples will be added soon.
-To integrate Climate DT data into your own workflows on the DestinE Platform, access DeltaTwin.
+To integrate Climate DT data into your own workflows on the DestinE Platform, access DeltaTwin (coming soon).

 Climate DT visualisations